 You might not realize it, but there are actually a lot of bacteria that inhabit the urinary system and are considered part of a normal or healthy urinary bacterial community.
-Urinary tract infections (UTIs) occur when a pathogenic (disease-causing) bacteria is able to out-grow other harmless bacteria and wreak havoc within your cat’s urogenital system.
+Urinary tract infections (UTIs) occur when pathogenic (disease-causing) bacteria are able to out-grow other harmless bacteria and wreak havoc within your cat’s urogenital system.

 One study reports that only about 1.5% of cats develop UTIs in their lifetime, but it is important to understand the dangers such an infection may pose .
 While most urinary tract infections cause a significant amount of pain and discomfort, some cats (especially male cats) may experience complete blockages of the urogenital tract.
 Such a blockage can be life-threatening if not treated by a veterinarian within 24-48 hours.
 For this reason, responsible owners should be on the lookout for signs and symptoms of a potential UTI in their cats to prevent a worst-case scenario.

 While feline UTI severity exists on a spectrum, the following UTI symptoms indicate that your cat may be suffering and needs to visit a veterinarian: